riteshja88/hello-dlopen/README.md

 make run
 ```

-In a different window edit predict.c and recompile predict.so
+In a different window edit predict.c and recompile predict.so while the above applications is still running
 ```
 emacs predict.c # make changes as required make obj/predict.so